5 Deadly Venoms of Brooklyn: Tony Touch, PF Cuttin, Mister Cee, DJ Premier, Evil Dee (1997)

 Mister Cee (The Toad)

-Mister Cee showcases his art of the blend for much of his set.
-His style was smooth and party-oriented, seamlessly mixing R&B vocals over hard hip-hop instrumentals.
+Mister Cee spends much of his set showing off his skill at blending tracks.
+His style is smooth and party-friendly, mixing R&B vocals with hard hip-hop beats.

 Side B